ThatMG393/panfrost-gallium-mesa/docs/envvars.rst

    allows specifying additional linker options.
 Specified options are appended after the options set by the OpenCL program in ``clLinkProgram``.

+.. _rusticl-env-var:

+.. envvar:: IRIS_ENABLE_CLOVER

+   allows to enable experimental Clover NIR support with the iris driver if set to 1 or true.

 Rusticl environment variables
 -----------------------------